 Magnesium is another vital micronutrient that plays a pivotal role in developing memory and learning abilities.
-Low level of magnesium has been associated with several neurological disorders, including epilepsy, depression, and migraines.
+A low level of magnesium has been associated with several neurological disorders, including epilepsy, depression, and migraines.

 Another essential substance found in pumpkin seeds is copper, which helps in the optimal control of nerve signals.
 When copper levels go out of balance, the risk of Alzheimer’s disease increases.
 Iron deficiency too is characterized by poor brain function and fogginess.

 Pumpkin seeds are enriched with all the aforementioned micronutrients.
-Hence, their consumption bestows several benefits on the body and brain.
+Hence, their consumption bestows several benefits for the body and brain.

-In addition to all the foods and drinks above, another very accessible agent for improving focus and concentration is water.
+In addition to all the foods and drinks above, another very accessible agent for improving focus and concentration in water.